Skip to Content

 Disney’s Polynesian Village Resort

-If your plans include lots of time at Epcot and the Magic Kingdom, you may consider a resort on the monorail loop.
+If your plans include lots of time at EPCOT and the Magic Kingdom, you may consider a resort on the monorail loop.
 Disney’s Polynesian Village is a nice choice because it’s so convenient.
-Depending on where your room is located, it may also be easy to walk over to the Ticket and Transportation Center for a direct monorail to Epcot and buses to Hollywood Studios and Animal Kingdom.
+Depending on where your room is located, it may also be easy to walk over to the Ticket and Transportation Center for a direct monorail to EPCOT and buses to Hollywood Studios and Animal Kingdom.

 Disney’s Polynesian Village Resort is a deluxe Disney resort that offers loads of fun amenities and activities.
 Restaurants at the resort include ‘Ohana (which has a fun Disney character breakfast), Kona Cafe, Capt Cook’s, and Pineapple Lanai (offering the delicious iconic Dole Whip).